Necessary and Sufficient Conditions for Difference Flatness: Discrete-Time Systems and Flatness

-In the following, we summarize the concept of difference flatness, see also \cite{KolarSchoberlDiwold:2019}.
+In the following, we summarize the concept of difference flatness.
 For this purpose, we introduce a space with coordinates $(x,u,u_{[1]},u_{[2]},\ldots)$ and the forward-shift operator $\delta_{xu}$, which acts on a function $g$ according to the rule